 Some people prefer to meditate in the lotus position on a forward-leaning cushion on the floor to get in just the right position for yoga meditating.

-I prefer to have a backrest and I like to sit normally with my legs down over the chair and my hands folded on my lap.
+Some prefer to have a backrest and, I like to sit normally with my legs down over the chair and my hands folded on my lap.
 Also, I’m short so there’s often a footstool involved.
 You can lay down if you have to but it’s easier to fall asleep in that position so if you can, sit upright with your head relaxed but not leaning against anything.

 Boho Plus Neat and Organized